Ewan-Roberts/Jarvis/README.md

 Jarvis is a voice and motion activated home automation platform.
-It provides developers with everything from automating light switching and door opening, to welcoming users home with the news of the day and their favourite songs on Spotify.
+It provides developers with everything from: automating lights doors, to welcoming users home with the news of the day and their favourite song on Spotify.

-Additionally, Jarvis is built in a modular fashion, allowing additional functionality to constantly be added as long as data can be transmitted through shared sockets.
+Additionally, Jarvis is built in a modular fashion, allowing additional functionality to constantly be added, as long as data can be transmitted through shared sockets.
+An example of an extension can be found here: [Jarvis Extension](https://github.com/vanguard12/Jarvis-RaspberryPiExtention)

 ## Getting Started

-To get started clone the repository and install the required dependencies:
+To get started, clone the repository and install the required dependencies:

 ```
 git clone https://github.com/vanguard12/Jarvis.git